-However, our favorite reason for using turmeric is the bright yellow-orange color it gives to curries and our Turmeric Pork Skewers.
-We also love the warming spice of turmeric in our Turmeric Vegetable Medley, Easy Moroccan Ground Lamb Stew and our Golden Spiced Noodle Soup.
+However, our favorite reason for using turmeric is the bright yellow-orange color it gives to curries and our Thai spicy basil pork skewers.
+We also love the warming turmeric in our Turmeric Vegetable Medley, Easy Moroccan Ground Lamb Stew and our Golden Spiced Noodle Soup.

 Cleaning up after a Turmeric Incident

 However, there is one small warning when using turmeric.
 Turmeric can stain clothes, kitchen counters, finger nails and even utensils if you do not clean them right away.
 We don't normally wear an apron in the kitchen but when we am cooking with turmeric, we do.
 In addition, we wear disposable gloves whilst we thread the marinated pork on the skewers - unless you like yellow nails.

 Thai Basil Dipping Sauce

 Now on to this delightful Thai basil dipping sauce.
 Thai basil is just a beautiful herb and it has an anise like scent.
 However, we know this herb is difficult to come by anywhere else, if you live outside of Asia.

 Therefore, just swap out Thai basil for just plain ordinary Italian basil.
 Our dipping sauce is just as beautiful either way.
 This dipping sauce is very similar to our Prik Nam Pla - The Incredible Thai Table Condiment.
 The only difference is that we swapped out Thai Basil for cilantro and green onions.